HackYourFutureBelgium/sql-database/week2/README.md

 So `code` is a primary key when it appears in `country`, but a foreign key when it appears in `city`.
 The most common types of joins will be joining a foreign key from one table with the primary key from another table.

 >[!IMPORTANT]
-> When a column is set as a foreign key, its value *must* exist in the original table as foreign key.
+> When a column is set as a foreign key, its value *must* exist in the original table as a primary key.
 For example, inserting a row with `countrycode = 'XXX'` into the `city` table is not possible because there's no country with code 'XXX' in the `country` table.

 > [!NOTE]
 > In the `city` table, the values for column `name` are also unique, so it could also be used as a primary key.
 However, generally, the primary key will just be called `id`.

 ### `UNIQUE`, `NOT NULL`, `CHECK`, and `DEFAULT`

-Primary key and foreign keys are the so called table level constraints.
+Primary keys and foreign keys are the so-called table-level constraints.
 There are other constraints that apply only to the values of individual columns.

 Here are some of the column constraints that can be set:

 - `UNIQUE` columns have a different value for every row.
-This is similar to primary key except a table can have many different `UNIQUE` columns.
+This is similar to a primary key except a table can have many different `UNIQUE` columns.
     - For example, the `country.name` can be `UNIQUE` (there shouldn't be 2 countries with the same name), even though `code` is the primary key
 - `NOT NULL` columns must have a value.
 Attempts to insert a row without a value for a `NOT NULL` column will result in a constraint violation and the new row will not be inserted.
     - For example, we may say that `population` of a country is important information and we'd like to prevent having rows that don't set it
-- `CHECK` columns allows checking for a condition
+- `CHECK` columns allow checking for a condition
     - For example, we could ensure `country.population` must be greater than 0
 - `DEFAULT` columns are configured to have a given value automatically set if the new row does not specify a value for that column.
     - For example, we could set `isOfficial` to *true* ('T') whenever a new row is added to `countrylanguage`, if a value is not specified